Randa-Elkhashen/awkaf-starter-kit/src/modules/global/components/TD_gallery/Readme.md

     - call isNotCompatable method to check all required Props.
 ## TD_Slider
 - mixins : swiperBaseMixin
+- setup
+    - swiperContainer
+        - type ref
+        - is ref to swiper container element >> to access it use swiperContainer.$el
 - Components
     - swiper , swiper-slide
 - slots